 Social media listening, also known as social media monitoring, is the process of identifying and assessing what is being said about a company, individual, product or brand.

-When people mention, it means that they are aware of your existence.
-However, more importantly, they find your content, work, product, or service worthy enough to vouch for it.
+People who mention you on social media are not just aware of your existence.
+They also find your content, work, product or service worthy enough to vouch for it.

 Tapping into that kind of engagement will allow you to: